Canvas Pilot

 Academic Technologies is dedicated to providing the best teaching and learning environment for our campus.
 Our team explores digital academic technologies and leads efforts to innovate within our campus community.
 In May 2024, acting Provost Neva Specht tasked Academic Technologies with conducting a Canvas LMS pilot program in spring 2025.

-As part of our pilot/LMS review, we will:
+As part of our pilot/LMS review, we:

 Status